Legal Entity Identifier: Code structure

 The technical specification for LEI is ISO 17442.
 An LEI consists of a 20-character alphanumeric string, with the first four characters identifying the Local Operating Unit (LOU) that issued the LEI.
-Characters 5-18 are the unique alphanumeric string assigned to the organisation by the LOU.
-The final two characters are checksum digits.
+Characters 5 to 18 are the unique alphanumeric string assigned to the organization by the LOU.
+The final two characters are checksum digits, calculated using MOD-97-10 as per ISO/IEC 7064.

-Even if the LEI code of an entity follows the technical ISO specification, the LEI code by itself does not provide any valuable information – it is only used to uniquely identify each legal entity.
+Even if the LEI code of an entity follows the technical ISO specification, the LEI code by itself does not provide any valuable information—it is only used to uniquely identify each legal entity.

 Information contained in LEI reference data (Level 1 and Level 2 data)

-The LEI reference data contains basic 'business card' type information, also referred to a 'Level 1' data.
+The LEI reference data contains basic 'business card'-type information, also referred to a 'Level 1' data.
 It answers the question 'who is who?'.

-The other part of the reference data, the 'Level 2' data answers the question ‘who owns whom?'.
+The other part of the reference data, the 'Level 2' data answers the question 'who owns whom?'.
 If applicable, it will allow identification of direct and ultimate parents of any legal entity.